Wigner distributions in Rindler spacetime and nonvacuum Minkowski states: Special cases of Wigner distributions

 \subsection{Indistinguishability of thermal and quantum fluctuations}

 Previous works in the literature have attempted to explore the relationship between quantum and gravitational phenomenon by exploring the relation or connection between quantum and statistical fluctuations \cite{Smolin_1986}.
 There are also proposals to describe inertia as a consequence of the second law of thermodynamics \cite{inertia}.
 In \cite{Kolekar:2013aka}, the indistinguishability of thermal and quantum fluctuations was demonstrated in the context of the Unruh thermal bath.
 Using the density matrix formalism, the corresponding reduced density matrix in the Rindler frame was obtained starting from a thermal bath of one set of Unruh Minkowski particles.
 The resultant $\rho_{red}$ in \cite{Kolekar:2013aka, Bruschi:2013tza} was symmetric in the temperature $T_{UM} $ of the thermal bath considered and the Unruh acceleration temperature T= a/2 $\pi$.
 Here, we explore further this relationship in the Wigner functional formalism.
-We consider a Wigner functional that represents a thermal bath of Unruh-Minkowski particles, where both $\langle n_{\alpha_\xi} \rangle$ and $\langle n_{\alpha_{-\xi}} \rangle$ follow a thermal distribution.
-In \cite{Kolekar:2013aka}, $\langle n_{\alpha_{-\xi}} \rangle$ is taken to be zero, that is, thermality is considered only for $\langle n_{\alpha_{\xi}} \rangle$.
-We consider the following Unruh Minkowski Wigner distribution:
+In \cite{Kolekar:2013aka}, $\langle \tilde{n}_{\alpha_{-\xi}} \rangle$ is taken to be zero, that is, thermality is considered only for $\langle \tilde{n}_{\alpha_{\xi}} \rangle$.
+We consider a Wigner functional that represents a thermal bath of Unruh-Minkowski particles, where both $\langle \tilde{n}_{\alpha_\xi} \rangle$ and $\langle \tilde{n}_{\alpha_{-\xi}} \rangle$ follow a thermal distribution.